PurplexyFlower/Models-Review-classification/models/stella_qlora_finetuned_model/README.md

 ### Model Description

 This model uses QLoRA fine-tuning on the Stella-400M base model to classify product reviews as either "Real" or "Fake".
-The fine-tuning process achieved a best F1 score of **97.92%** on the validation set, demonstrating excellent performance for review authenticity detection.
+The fine-tuning process achieved a best F1 score of **98.04%** on the test set after 5 epochs of training, demonstrating exceptional performance for review authenticity detection.

 ### Model Details